salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 MCCordovaPlugin.getContactKey(successCallback, errorCallback);
 ```

-The successCallback will include a result parameter in the following format: `"contactKey"`
+The successCallback will include a result parameter in this format: `"contactKey"`

 ### Attributes
 #### setAttribute